AI-Hypercomputer/gpu-recipes/training/a3ultra/mixtral-8x7b/nemo-pretraining-gke-resiliency/goodput-guide.md

 ### 2. Multi-Tier Checkpointing Strategy (Leveraging GCS with FUSE)

 [Our blog post](https://cloud.google.com/blog/products/ai-machine-learning/elastic-training-and-optimized-checkpointing-improve-ml-goodput?e=48754805) describes an ideal multi-tiered approach (local node storage, peer node storage, cloud storage) for balancing speed and resilience.
-The Llama 3.1 405B recipe prominently features Google Cloud Storage (GCS) as a robust and scalable tier for durable checkpoint storage, accessed via the [Cloud Storage FUSE CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver).
+The Mixtral 8x7B recipe prominently features Google Cloud Storage (GCS) as a robust and scalable tier for durable checkpoint storage, accessed via the [Cloud Storage FUSE CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver).

 *   **GCS for Checkpoints:**
     *   The [values-gcs.yaml](values-gcs.yaml) file defines the GCS bucket to be used (e.g., `gcs-checkpoints`).
 Users should ensure this GCS bucket is provisioned in the same region as their GKE cluster, has appropriate write/read permissions for the training job's service account, and has Hierarchical Namespace enabled for potentially better performance, as detailed in the main recipe [README.md](README.md).